akrolsmir/buni/README.md

 ### Test apps

 - "Twitter for apps"?
+  - Make easy to fetch context from other files or examples (like cursor @)
+  - Expand developer box
+  - Refresh button to clear react state
 - Comments, chat <- tests DB, also realtime streaming?
 - Dalle <- tests external API